KMC-99/XG-Model/README.md

 # XG-Model
-This is an attempt to create and expected goals model give hockey shot statistics.
+This is a very simple example of an expected goals model in hockey using a logistic regression.